 derived relvar | view, query result, result set |

-In relational database design, a unique key can uniquely identify each row in a table.
+In relational database every table should have a unique key, which can uniquely identify each row in a table.
 A unique key comprises a single column or a set of columns.
-No two distinct rows in a table can not have the same value (or combination of values) in those columns.
-Depending on its design, a table may have arbitrarily many unique keys, but at most one primary key.
+Two distinct rows in a table can not have the same value (or combination of values) in those columns.
+This key is called primary key.

-Quite often the primary key is set to AUTO_INCREMENT, which means that it is an INTEGER with automatic values 1,2,3 ...
+Quite often the surrogate key is set to AUTO_INCREMENT, which means that it is an INTEGER with automatic values 1,2,3 ...

 A foreign key is a field (in child table) that points to the primary key of another table (parent table).
 The purpose of the foreign key is to ensure referential integrity of the data.
 In other words, only values that are supposed to appear in the database are permitted.